 Inside the booklets…

 Wild Spec 1 – The first Pentamatic was not initially released in Japan.
 Yashica had a slow go with its early production so only a limited number were available for the April to June debut in the U.S. There were only about 4,000 cameras made by then and that just didn’t support a wide release of it in their home market.
-We further feel that Yashica had a suspicion that the original model would not go over well at home.
+However, with the discovery of the as yet undated sales brochure found by my friend Paul Sokk it does appear that some of the first Pentamatics were in fact distributed in Japan.
+We do feel that Yashica had a suspicion that the original model would not go over well at home.
 Why do we feel this way?
-During our 6 year quest of all things Pentamatic, we’ve yet to find an instruction booklet for the original Pentamatic in Japanese (or any other language besides English).
-We’ve seen no early 1960s advertisements or sales brochures in Japanese either.
-Update: We have found a 1961 brochure in Japanese with both the Pentamatic and Pentamatic II featured.
-As of October 2018 still no original Pentamatic instruction booklet in Japanese.
+During our quest of all things Pentamatic, we’ve yet to find an instruction booklet for the original Pentamatic in Japanese (or any other language besides English).
+We’ve seen no early 1960s advertisements either.
+Although we’ve yet to find these items that does not mean they don’t exist.

 Wild Spec 2 – The Pentamatic II was only available in Japan and was never intended for widespread availability in the world marketplace.
 We further feel that the Pentamatic II was the camera Yashica intended to release in Japan vice the original Pentamatic.
 Why?
-Same thing… in over 6 years of searching we’ve never seen a Pentamatic II instruction booklet in English and the only sales brochures we have are in Japanese.
+Same thing… in over 8 years of searching we’ve never seen a Pentamatic II instruction booklet in English and the only sales brochures we have are in Japanese.
 No English ads or brochures anywhere (yet).
-Update: As of October2018 still no English ads or books.
+Update: As of April 2019 still no English ads or books.

 Wild Spec 3 – The Pentamatic S wasn’t available in Japan.
 Crazy right?
 The same thing applies here – no Japanese advertising or brochures and no instruction booklets in anything but English.
 Again, not finding them does not translate to not being produced but the likelihood looks slim.